5 gifts for providers and patients

 - Notice your acts of kindness.
 Acts of kindness may come naturally to you, and the actions themselves may not be anything new in your routine, but pay close attention to how they catch the light like tinsel – the smiles that arise, the tears that dry and the tense situations that dissolve.
 Quietly and privately acknowledge your efforts, because this gift that you give can be returned just as often, in the form of rewarding reminders of the difference that you can make in prehospital care.

-- Humbly accept words of thanks that the general public have been desperate to bestow upon EMS since this pandemic began.
+- Humbly accept words of thanks that the general public has been desperate to bestow upon EMS since this pandemic began.
 As with any other thoughtful exchange, be sure to offer the same level of respect and appreciation in return, to every patient.
 Like a delicate decoration hanging from the tree, widespread regard will only last if we handle it with care and treasure the fragile beauty of this gift.

 - Be as kind to yourself as you are to all others.
 This one may feel selfish or indulgent at first glance, but the two-way exchange with patients will soon become clear.
 Increased self-compassion enhances interpersonal interaction, allowing those we care for to benefit as a direct result.
 Just as fairy lights in the windows of our homes bring warmth and happiness to us, they brighten the view for everyone on the outside looking in.